Bemowo: Communist period

 In 1949, the Warszawa Główna Towarowa railway station for cargo trains was opened at to the south of Jelonki and Połczyńska Streets.
 In 1952, the Warszawa Jelonki railway station was established near the corner of Strąkowska and Wincentego Pola Streets.

 On 14 May 1951, the area was incorporated into the city of Warsaw, becoming part of the Wola district.
-On 29 December 1989, following an administrative reform in the city, it became part of the municipality of Warsaw-Wola, and on 25 March 1994, of the municipality of Warsaw-Bemowo, which, on 27 October 2002, was restructured into the city district of Bemowo.
-In 1997, it was subdivided into ten areas of the City Information System, with Bemowo-Lotnisko becoming one of them.
+On 29 December 1989, following an administrative reform in the city, it became part of the municipality of Warsaw-Wola.
+On 25 March 1994, it was separated from it, as the municipality of Warsaw-Bemowo, which, on 27 October 2002, was restructured into the city district of Bemowo.
+In 1997, it was subdivided into ten areas of the City Information System.

-In 1951, the campus complex of the Military University of Technolog] was opened between Radiowa, Powstańców Śląskich, Dywizjonu 303, Kocjana, and Kartezjusza Streets, with its main building being placed on 2 Kaliskiego Street.
+In 1951, the campus complex of the Military University of Technology was opened between Radiowa, Powstańców Śląskich, Dywizjonu 303, Kocjana, and Kartezjusza Streets, with its main building being placed on 2 Kaliskiego Street.
 In 1950, the former tram line to Boernerowo, closed in 1944, was replaced with new trakcks, crossing the campus along Dywizjonu 303 and Kaliskiego Streets.
 In 1976, the Institute of Plasma Physics and Laser Microfusion, a government research organisation studying plazma, was opened with its facility located at 23 Hery Street, within the university campus.

 The wooden houses of the Friendship Estate, dating to 1952.

 In 1952, the Friendship Estate, was developed to the north of Jelonki.
 It provided housing for several thousand labourers from the Soviet Union, employed at the construction of the Palace of Culture and Science.
 The government acquired the land from the owners via the compulsory purchase.
 Two types of wooden buildings were built in the neighbourhood; pavilions with suites for labourers and single-family detached houses for technicians.
 They were shipped in prefabricated pieces to the city, and assembled on site.
 According to some sources, a portion of the buildings were shipped from the prisoner-of-war camp Stalag I-B near Olsztynek, Poland.
 The neighbourhood also included a cinema, a student club, a bathhouse, a medical clinic, a boiler room, and two pitches.
 In 1952, it was connected to a sewage network, with the construction of the nearby pumping station.
 At its peak, the neighbourhood had 4,500 inhabitants.
 Numerous festivals, Polish and Soviet youth meetings, and sports competitions were hosted there.
 After the end of the construction of the Palace of Culture and Science in 1955, the neighbourhood was given by the city to the Ministry of Higher Education, which designated it for student housing for the universities in the city.
 In September 1955, it was inhabited by 3,000 students, as well as teaching assistants.
 The student festival Jelonkalia has also begun being hosted there annually.